fbpx

 Graphic provides of series of tips on how to stay safe while cycling.
 They read, as follows, "act as a motor vehicle," "give right of way to pedestrians," "light it up," and "protect your head."
 For each tip there is an accompanying icon -- a car, a walking stick figure, a light bulb, and a helmet.
 There is also a small caption that reads: "Follow the rules of the road, pay attention, and practice caution."

-However, no matter how careful you are, accidents can happen — and it may not always be your fault.
+However, no matter how careful you are, accidents can happen – and it may not always be your fault.
 Cyclists are expected to follow the same rules as motor vehicles, but they are also entitled to the same rights too.
-So if you or someone you know has been injured or experienced personal damage at the hand of a motorist, please consider contacting us, Antol and Sherman, to make sure you get the maximum amount of compensation possible.
+If you or someone you know has been injured or experienced personal damage at the hand of a motorist, please consider contacting us, Antol and Sherman.
+We will make sure you get the maximum amount of compensation possible.

 Our team of dedicated trial attorneys at Antol & Sherman, PC, has more than 60 years of combined legal experience and a strong track record of providing successful legal counsel.
-We have been practicing criminal, family and divorce, drug and DUI, and accident law in Flagstaff, Arizona and surrounding northern Arizona cities including Camp Verde, Sedona, Williams, Holbrook, Winslow, Cottonwood, Mayer, Seligman, Kingman, Page, St. Johns and more for over 30 years.
-Antol & Sherman, PC and their staff of lawyers would love to sit down and discuss your legal needs.
-Please call us at 928-241-6339, stop in today at Antol & Sherman, PC, 150 N Verde St Suite 102, Flagstaff, AZ 86001 or visit us at flagazlaw.com.
+We have been practicing criminal, family and divorce, drug and DUI, and accident law in Flagstaff, Arizona and surrounding northern Arizona cities for more for over 30 years..
+Which include Camp Verde, Sedona, Williams, Holbrook, Winslow, Cottonwood, Mayer, Seligman, Kingman, Page, St. Johns.
+Antol & Sherman, PC, and their staff of lawyers would love to sit down and discuss your legal needs.
+Please call us at 928-241-6339, stop in today at Antol & Sherman, PC, 150 N Verde St Suite 102, Flagstaff, AZ 86001, or fill out our contact form to start the conversation!

 Other resources: